|www.ethanwiner.com - since 1997|

 Does Dither Really Matter?

 Conventional audio wisdom says that dither is required whenever you reduce the bit-depth of an audio file.
 Typically, when reducing a 24-bit mix to 16 bits for putting onto a CD.
 Dither is a very low-level noise that's added when reducing bit depth, and by definition it's about 90 dB below the music when reducing to 16 bits.
-Most people would have a hard time hearing noise that's 60 dB below the music, since the music masks the noise.
+Most people would have a hard time hearing noise that's 60 dB below the music, since the music masks the noise as demonstrated in my article Artifact Audibility.
 Yet if you ask a dozen audio recording engineers if dither is necessary when going from 24 to 16 bits, every one of them will say Yes.
 Even the manual for Sony Sound Forge claims dither is important:

 If you want to burn a 24-bit audio file to an audio CD,